ansys/pymechanical/doc/source/getting_started/wsl.rst

 Run Mechanical on a local Docker image
 **************************************

-To run a Docker image, you must follow all steps in `Running PyMechanical on WSL`_.
+To run a Docker image, you must follow all steps in `Run PyMechanical on WSL`_.

 Additionally, run a Docker image of PyMechanical with this command: